AlessioPoggi99/AlessioPoggi99.github.io/src/content/blog/acmr.md

 ---
-title: "Automatic chess move recognition"
+title: Automatic chess move recognition
-description: "A Python program that uses a camera to detect chess moves on a physical board.
+description: A Python program that uses a camera to detect chess moves on a physical board.
 It enables two players to track their game or play against a chess AI.
-The program processes images to recognize piece movements and updates the game state in real-time, bringing a seamless blend of physical and digital chess interaction!"
+The program processes images to recognize piece movements and updates the game state in real-time, bringing a seamless blend of physical and digital chess interaction!
-pubDate: "Sep 26 2024"
+pubDate: Sep 26 2024
-updatedDate: "Sep 26 2024"
+updatedDate: Sep 26 2024
 heroImage: "/acmr/hero.png"
-tags: ["python", "opencv", "scikit-learn"]
+tags: ["opencv","python","scikit-learn"]
 ---

 <div align='center'>